thoughtbot/shoulda-matchers/CONTRIBUTING.md

 If this is your first time contributing, please read the [Code of Conduct].
-We want to create a space in which everyone is allowed to contribute, and we enforce the policies outline in this document.
+We want to create a space in which everyone is allowed to contribute, and we enforce the policies outlined in this document.

 [Code of Conduct]: https://thoughtbot.com/open-source-code-of-conduct